 Any reading of voltage below 9.5 volts, or if the battery holds a good record for a while and steadily drops, or even when it falls instantly to 0 volts, then it means there is a problem, and the battery should be replaced due to its low capacity.

-How to carry out the Charging System Test
+How to Carry out the Charging System Test

 This last test we would discuss is necessary to test your battery’s charging system.
-Just as you have done for the load test, adjust the volt range on the direct current to 20 volts, place the terminals positive to positive negative to negative, start your motorcycle.
+Just as you have done for the load test, adjust the volt range on the direct current to 20 volts, place the terminals positive to positive negative to negative, and start your motorcycle.

 Now bring your engine to about 3,000 RPM, then check the voltage reading on your multimeter and compare it to the specification on the owner’s manual.
 For a good charging system, the voltage should read between 13.8 and 14.5 volts.

-We also want you to know that to avoid battery problems; you should always test your batteries and electrical system regularly, maybe twice a year, not only when it starts showing signs of weakness.
+We also want you to know that to avoid battery problems, you should always test your batteries and electrical system regularly, maybe twice a year, not only when it starts showing signs of weakness.

-These three tests we have outlined complement each other, like situations that static battery voltage test fails because open cell batteries may read fully charged when they are idle, so the load test is necessary.
+These three tests we have outlined complement each other, like situations the static battery voltage test fails because open cell batteries may read fully charged when they are idle, so the load test is necessary.